deloachtech/backstack-demo/README.md

 - Axios 2
 - Bootstrap 5

+## Live version

-> A [live version](https://main.d39dm9d7yu1652.amplifyapp.com/) of this repository is also available.
+A live version of this repository is also available at [https://main.d39dm9d7yu1652.amplifyapp.com/](https://main.d39dm9d7yu1652.amplifyapp.com/).
 Log in using `demo` as the username and password.

+## Docs

+Project documentation can be found at [backstack.com/sample](https://backstack.com/sample).

 ## API Access